justinethier/cyclone-bootstrap/README.md

     sudo apt-get install libtommath-dev libck-dev make gcc

-The following command can be used to install dependencies on Fedora, though `libck` will also need to be built from source:
+The following command can be used to install dependencies on Fedora:

-    sudo yum install libtommath-devel gcc make
+    sudo dnf install libtommath-devel ck-devel gcc make

 On FreeBSD 12 use the following command: